 Email marketing is the most profitable direct marketing channel, generating an average return on investment of $42 for every $1 spent.
 In addition, the average newsletter open rate is 21.33% which is 20x higher than Facebook post engagement.
 Email marketing is a cost-effective channel for marketers, but have you ever wondered how it can provide such significant ROI.

 It is because emails are an owned channel.
 Thus, you can directly market to your audience without being constrained by any social media algorithm.
 Besides this, email marketing can also deliver highly personalized content.
-Using email marketing tools, you can send hyper-targeted messages, making it a lucrative channel for marketers.
+You can send hyper-targeted messages using email marketing tools, making it a lucrative marketing channel.
 Therefore, the more data you have about your customers, the better your email marketing campaign will be.

 Apart from email marketing, creating side projects for your audience is also a great way to market your product.
 In this way, you can build small projects around what your potential customers might find helpful and sell your startup subtly through it.

-To ensure that you get the most value from email marketing, you should follow a few tips.
-In this section, we will explore the four best practices for email marketing in 2021.
+To ensure that you get the most value from email marketing, follow a few tips.
+This section will explore the four best practices for email marketing in 2021.

 Personalize your emails

 The purpose of personalizing an email is to add a human touch to it.
-By blasting emails to thousands of subscribers, you would not achieve high conversion and engagement rates.
+You would not achieve high conversion and engagement rates by blasting emails to thousands of subscribers.
 Even including the recipient’s first name in the email has increased their engagement by a great deal.

 Optimize your subject lines and preview text